BruceEckel/WinterTechForum-hugo/content/conference-theme/index.md

 Wednesday Hackathon
 -------------------

-The general theme of the hackathons are "Alternative Languages on the JVM."
-They will take place in either the conference venue ([@PH]{.citation}) or the various houses that are rented by groups in town.
-In the past there have been Scala, Jython, JRuby and Groovy hackathons, and also hackathons that focus on a particular product or technology.
-The theme is just a suggestion; if you can get a group together that wants to explore a topic, go for it.
+Hackathons typically explore new technologies or even create new product prototypes.
+Past hackathons have ranged from hardware projects to the exploration of new languages, and some have focused on a particular product or technology.
+If you can get a group together that wants to explore a topic, go for it.

-In the past, hackathons have explored new technologies or even created new product prototypes.
+Hackathons take place in either the conference venue or the various houses that are rented by groups in town.
 The evening of the hackathon, results are presented in the *Hackathon Showcase Lightning Talks*.